-Most people in Spring are familiar with warts, but don’t understand what causes them—or the fact that they are contagious.
+Most people are familiar with warts, but don’t understand what causes them—or the fact that they are contagious.
 If you have a wart, treatment is essential to stop it in its tracks, but you must also be vigilant about keeping the wart contained to prevent it from spreading.

 Why Are Warts Contagious?

 Warts don’t just grow out of nowhere—they’re caused by the human papillomavirus (HPV).
 Viruses are contagious, and HPV is no exception.
 Warts can be spread by skin-to-skin contact, and the virus will usually find a way into the body where the skin is broken.
-Chronic nail-biters in Spring can be at a greater risk of warts because the chewing of the nails and skin can create small openings around the nail for HPV to enter.
+Chronic nail-biters can be at a greater risk of warts because the chewing of the nails and skin can create small openings around the nail for HPV to enter.